jtenner/ason/README.md

 }
 ```

-This particular entry makes it easy to describe circular references too.
+Since the links between parents and children are defined by way of this LinkEntry class, it makes it easy to describe circular references too.
 For instance, given a class like a `TreeNode` where each `TreeNode` can have a parent, and a collection of children, ASON will generate a `LinkEntry` that describes each relationship at `Serialization` time.

 ```ts